GeorginaCarlisle/take-control-frontend-app/README.md

 [A complete guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - Used to query different CSS grid properties.

 [CSS Grid Layout: The Fr Unit](https://www.digitalocean.com/community/tutorials/css-css-grid-layout-fr-unit?utm_medium=content_acq&utm_source=css-tricks&utm_campaign=&utm_content=awareness_bestsellers) - Helped me to understand the fr unit and how to best use.

+[React datepicker documentataion](https://reactdatepicker.com/) - Used when adding a datepicker into the forms for goals and tasks.

 [Return to contents list](#contents)